City: City

+According to the "functional definition", a city is not distinguished by size alone, but also by the role it plays within a larger political context.
+Cities serve as administrative, commercial, religious, and cultural hubs for their larger surrounding areas.
 The presence of a literate elite is often associated with cities because of the cultural diversities present in a city.
 A typical city has professional administrators, regulations, and some form of taxation (food and other necessities or means to trade for them) to support the government workers.
-(This arrangement contrasts with the more typically horizontal relationships in a tribe or village accomplishing common goals through informal agreements between neighbors, or through leadership of a chief.)
-The governments may be based on heredity, religion, military power, work systems such as canal-building, food-distribution, land-ownership, agriculture, commerce, manufacturing, finance, or a combination of these.
+(This arrangement contrasts with the more typically horizontal relationships in a tribe or village accomplishing common goals through informal agreements between neighbors, or the leadership of a chief.)
+The governments may be based on heredity, religion, military power, work systems such as canal-building, food distribution, land-ownership, agriculture, commerce, manufacturing, finance, or a combination of these.
 Societies that live in cities are often called civilizations.

+Population size, density

 The degree of urbanization is a modern metric to help define what comprises a city: "a population of at least 50,000 inhabitants in contiguous dense grid cells (>1,500 inhabitants per square kilometer)".
-This metric was "devised over years by the European Commission, OECD, World Bank and others, and endorsed in March [2021] by the United Nations... largely for the purpose of international statistical comparison".
+This metric was "devised over years by the European Commission, OECD, World Bank and others, and endorsed in March [2021] by the United Nations ... largely for the purpose of international statistical comparison".
+Typical working definitions for small-city populations start at around 100,000 people.

+In specific countries

+In Australia, the definition of what constitutes a city varies between the states.

+In the United Kingdom, city status is awarded by the Crown and then remains permanent, with only two exceptions to this rule due to policy changes.
+A lack of official qualifying criteria results in some particularly small cities, notably St Davids with a population of 1,751 As of 2021.